 - d.
 Notification Class 104 Maintenance - i.
 Maintenance or work order related alarms, including, but not limited to Zone Temps, Filter DP, VFD speeds. - ii.
 Alarm Priority 230. - 4.
 Priority Assignments shall be established as follows - a.
 Off-Normal Transition shall be assigned associated priority range - b.
 Fault Transitions shall be assigned associated priority 254 - c.
 Return to Normal Transitions shall be assigned priority 255 - 5.
 All alarms from Class 101 through Class 104 shall be sent to the Broadcast network (65535) and require acknowledgement for Alarm conditions. - 6.
-Notification Class 5 Archival shall be used for buffer ready notifications and shall include the device used for archival by vendor: - Automated Logic Device 2499. - b.
+Notification Class 5 Archival shall be used for buffer ready notifications and shall include the device used for archival by vendor: - a.
+Automated Logic Device 2499. - b.
 Delta Controls Device 169999. - c.
 Trane Device 125. - d.
 Siemens Device 9998. - 7.
-Third-Party devices which do not support the creation of the above notification class definitions shall be mapped to alarms on an associated higher tier controller.

-E. Software Programming:

-1. Provide programming for the system and adhere to the sequences of operation provided.
+Third-Party devices which do not support the creation of the above notification class definitions shall be mapped to alarms on an associated higher tier controller. - E. Software Programming: - Provide programming for the system and adhere to the sequences of operation provided.
 All other system programming necessary for the operation of the system, but not specified in this document, also shall be provided by the contractor.
 Imbed into the control program sufficient comment statements to clearly describe each section of the program.
 The comment statements shall reflect the language used in the sequences of operation.
-All BAS programming shall be accessible and viewable in the BAS web-based front end.
-For programming languages that are not graphic or text-based and that do not have a mechanism built-in to the web-browser front end, the program sequence of operations and all adjustable parameters must be documented in .PDF format and hyperlinked to the respective equipment graphic.

-F. Operator Interface / Graphics features:

-- 1. Standard graphics-Provide graphics for all mechanical systems and 2d top-down floor plans of the building.
-This includes each chilled water system, hot water system, chiller, boiler, air handler, and all terminal equipment.
+All BAS programming languages that are not graphic or text-based and that do not have a mechanism built-in to the web-browser front end, the program sequence of operations and all adjustable parameters must be documented in .PDF format and hyperlinked to the respective equipment graphic. - F. Operator Interface / Graphics features: - 1.
+Standard graphics-Provide graphics for all mechanical systems and 2d top-down floor plans of the building.
+This includes each chilled water system, hot water system, chiller, boiler, air handler, all terminal equipment, and other items as directed by UES.
 Point information on the graphic displays shall dynamically update.
 Show on each graphic all points indicated by the sequence of operations. - 2.
 All BAS graphics must be included in the submittal package (as defined in the Submittal Section of this document) for review and approval by the UES Engineering Director.
 Only graphics that have been approved by UES may be installed onto the BAS front end. - 3.
 Floor plans shall indicate the following minimum details: - a.
-Approximate temperature of the zone using a scaled color overlay over the controlled area. - b.
-Areas served by each VAV box/FCU supply system. - c.
-Approximate location of controlling sensors (temperature °F, RH, CO2, pressure) and connected terminal equipment. - d.
-If divisions are required for the floor plan, each split shall not require view of a different floor plan to view systems, components, or equipment from the previous floor plan. - 4.
+Room numbers.
+These shall be editable and not part of the background picture. - b.
+Approximate temperature of the zone using a scaled color overlay over the controlled area. - c.
+Areas served by each VAV box/FCU supply system. - d.
+Approximate location of controlling sensors (temperature °F, RH, CO2, pressure) and connected terminal equipment. - e.
+Floors shall be presented in whole where at all possible.
+Where floors are split they shall be divided consistently on every building level. - f.
+Each plan page shall be provided with hyperlinked navigation graphics for direct access to all other zones and floors. - 4.
 Show primary equipment information on a "graphic" summary table.
 Provide dynamic information for each point shown. - 5.
 Show terminal equipment information on a "graphic" summary table.
-Provide dynamic information for each point shown. - 6.
-Do not include logos. - 7.
-Text effects shall be limited for aesthetics and uniform appearance.
-Color change for status/alarm are permitted, unnecessary bevels and shadows shall be avoided.
+Provide dynamic information for each point shown.